swbratcher/nips/NSUB.md

-NIP-NSUB
+NIP-NSUB [placeholder name]
 ========

-NSEC key delegates/revokes NSUB (pre-alpha for feedback)
+NSUB as delegate for NSEC/NPUB pairs (pre-alpha for feedback)
 -------------------------------

 `draft` `optional`